njapke/glassfish-sqlite-persistence/README.md

 * Enter:
     * Datasource Classname (below the drop-down menu): `org.sqlite.SQLiteConnectionPoolDataSource`
     * Click `Finish`
-* Click on the newly created SQLite connection pool and navigate to `Additional Properties` (above the page).
+* Click on the newly created SQLite connection pool and navigate to the `Additional Properties` tab (above the page).
 * Click `Add Property` and enter:
     * Name: `url`
     * Value: `jdbc:sqlite:[path to your database file]/mydatabase.db`